 Allowance for loan losses.
 Our allowance for loan losses at December 31, 2011 was \$36.8 million or 2.86% of total loans, compared to \$50.1 million or 3.77% of total loans at June 30, 2011.
 The decline in the allowance for loan losses was due primarily to loan charge-offs.
 We recorded net charge-offs of \$22.5 million for the six months ended December 31, 2011, compared to \$17.2 million for the same period in the prior fiscal year.
 In accordance with regulatory guidance, during the six months ended December 31, 2011, we charged-off an additional \$15.0 million related to impaired loans for which we previously had recorded specific reserves.
 As a result, specific reserves included in the allowance for loan losses decreased \$13.5 million from \$18.2 million at June 30, 2011 to \$4.7 million at December 31, 2011.
 In addition, we reclassified \$25.7 million of impaired loans from impaired loans still accruing interest to non-accruing loans pursuant to regulatory guidance.
 Generally, these loans are paying as agreed, except that liquidation of the underlying collateral has been significantly delayed as compared to the schedule contemplated in our initial underwriting.
 At December 31, 2011, \$30.1 million or 38.3% of total non-accruing loans (including the \$25.7 million referred to above) were current on their loan payments.
 We evaluated the decline in collateral value for each of these loans and recorded no additional reserves related to these loans during the six months ended December 31, 2011.
-Non-performing loans increased to \$78.8 million at December 31, 2011 from \$48.5 million at June 30, 2011.
-Non-performing loans increased to \$78.8 million at decreased to \$93.3 million at December 31, 2011 from \$124.9 million at June 30, 2011.
-At December 31, 2011 from \$124.9 million at June 30, 2011.
-At December 31, 2011 from \$124.9 million at June 30, 2011.
+Primarily as a result of this reclassification, non-performing loans increased to \$78.8 million at December 31, 2011 from \$48.5 million at June 30, 2011.
+Non-performing loans to total loans increased to 6.12% at December 31, 2011 from \$124.9 million at June 30, 2011.
 At December 31, 2011, impaired loans, net of charge-offs and specific reserves, represented 63.5% of the original contractual loan balance.
-See "Business of HomeTrust Bank-Asse
+See "Business of HomeTrust Bank-Asset Quality-Allowance for Loan Losses."